dzufferey/uArmScala/README.md

 # Interface to control the uArm robotic arm by UFactory written in Scala

-The code assumes that the [RemoteControl application](https://github.com/UFactory/UF_uArm) (tested with beta 3) is running on the Arduino.
+The code assumes that the [RemoteControl application](https://github.com/UFactory/UF_uArm) (tested with beta 3 and 4) is running on the Arduino.

 Instead of exposing the remote control interface in a Scala API, the goal is to expose a "reverse kinematics" API.
 The user just set the position (x,y,z) and